CraterCrash/godot-orchestrator-docs/docs/contributing/ways-to-contribute.md

 * The whole community benefits from your work, consequentially other contributors will contribute code that benefits you.

-To aid in collaboration and overall quality, the core developers will enforce some rules for code contributions, for example regarding the style to use in the C++ code (indentations, brackets, etc) or the Git and PR workflow will.
+To aid in collaboration and overall quality, the core developers will enforce some rules for code contributions, for example regarding the style to use in the C++ code (indentations, brackets, etc) or the Git and PR workflow.

 All pull requests go through a review process before being accepted.
 Depending on the scope of the changes, it may take sometime for a maintainer to provide their review.